akveo/nebular/docs/articles/auth-strategy.md

 ```

 Now, let's add API endpoints.
-According to the [NbDefaultAuthStrategy documentation](#/docs/auth/nbdefaultauthstrategy), we have `baseEndpoint` setting, and also an `endpoint` setting for each function (login/register/etc):
+According to the [NbPasswordAuthStrategy documentation](#/docs/auth/NbPasswordAuthStrategy), we have `baseEndpoint` setting, and also an `endpoint` setting for each function (login/register/etc):

 ```typescript
 {